Policy Writing and Communications Workshop

 Exclusively Tailored For

-• Corporate Communications Assistant
+• Corporate public affairs

-• Policy Research Analyst
+• Research and analysis

-• Advocacy and Outreach Associate
+• Advocacy and communication

 Programme Learning Outcomes